evoWeb/extender/README.md

 ### via TYPO3 Extension Repository

-Download and install the extension with the extension manager module or directly from the [TER](https://extensions.typo3.org/extension/extender/).
+Download and install the extension with the extension manager module or directly download from the [TER](https://extensions.typo3.org/extension/extender/).